NikolaosPapas/aisd-wde-03-styling-a-form/README.md

 **Conclusion**

-By completing this project, you should have learned how to structure a simple HTML form and style it using CSS, with a focus on creating a visually appealing and responsive design.
+By completing this project, you should have learned how to structure a simple HTML form and style it using CSS.
 You also learned how to effectively use AI to assist in your coding process.
+Remember that AI is a tool and it is up to you to make sure you understand what it generates and why.
+This will help you grow as a developer.

 ##